ZenithMeetsNadir/clock-popup/README.md

 - If you have the SDL libs (namely `libSDL3.so` and `libSDL3_ttf.so`) installed system-wide:

-    1) make sure to copy the font from `assets/` to `/usr/share/fonts/TTF/` or point the path in `src/main.zig` to any font you wish to use (in addition, adjust the offsets accordingly, so that the displayed text is properly centered)
+    1) make sure to copy the font from `assets/` to `/usr/share/fonts/TTF/` or point the path in `src/main.zig` to any font you wish to use (optionally, adjust the offsets accordingly, so that the displayed text is properly centered)

     2) from this directory, run: